 The intersections of poetry, science, and the arts

-Literary and artistic subcultures of the avant garde
+The literary and artistic subcultures of the avant-garde

 SELECTED PUBLICATIONS, EXHIBITIONS, AND LITERARY AWARDS

 World Lines: A Quantum Supercomputer Poem.
-Long Island: Simons Center for Geometry and Physics, Stony Brook University, 2018.
+Simons Center for Geometry and Physics, Stony Brook University, 2018.

 Wavicles: A Digital Poem.
-Amsterdam/Oslo: 3D Poetry Editor Exhibition Group Show, The Gravity of Words, 2017.
+Amsterdam/Oslo: 3D Poetry Editor Exhibition, The Gravity of Words, 2017.

 Starlight in Two Million: A Neo-Scientific Novella.
-Blacksburg, VA: Noemi Press, 2014.
-Recipient, Noemi Press Book Award in Fiction.
+Noemi Press, 2014.
+Recipient, Noemi Press Book Award in Fiction from Noemi Press.

 Multiversal.
-New York City: Fordham University Press, 2009.
-Recipient, PEN USA Literary Award in Poetry.
-Recipient, Poets Out Loud Prize from Fordham University Press.
+Fordham University Press, 2009.
+Recipient, PEN USA Literary Award in Poetry, PEN Center USA.
+Recipient, Poets Out Loud Prize, Fordham University Press.

 the heartbeat is a fractal.
-Tokyo/Toronto: Ahadada Books, 2008.
+Ahadada Books, 2008.

-Catanzano’s poetry, fiction, intergenre and transmedia writing, and essays in poetic theory appear in the following literary and academic journals, publications, and anthologies: Poems and Poetics, Jacket2, La Vague, Supplement, Perfect Wave, Aufgabe, Colorado Review, Conjunctions, Web Conjunctions, Denver Quarterly, Fence Magazine, Interim Magazine, Laurel Review, New American Writing, Poetbook: An Illuminated Project, Tarpaulin Sky Journal, Volt: A Journal of the Arts, #Nodes: Entangling Science and Humanities, The Best of Fence Magazine, Hydrogen Jukebox: 40 Years of (Dis)embodied Poetics at Naropa University, and others.
+Amy Catanzano’s creative work and poetic theory appear in the following publications, among others: American Letters and Commentary, Poems and Poetics, Jacket2, La Vague, Perfect Wave, Aufgabe, CounterText: A Journal of the Study of the Post-Literary, Colorado Review, Conjunctions, Crisis and Critique, The Dark Energy Survey: The Story of A Cosmological Experiment, Denver Quarterly, Fence Magazine, Interim, Laurel Review, New American Writing, Poetbook: An Illuminated Project, Tarpaulin Sky Journal, Volt: A Journal of the Arts, #Nodes: Entangling Science and Humanities, Best of Fence Magazine, and Hydrogen Jukebox: 40 Years of (Dis)embodied Poetics at Naropa University.

 SELECTED INTERVIEWS, PODCASTS, AND FEATURES